Treats infertility. This is a hormone.

 - Decrease in how often or how much you urinate

 - Numbness or weakness in your arm or leg, or on one side of your body, pain in your lower leg (calf)

 - Severe menstrual-like cramps, stomach pain, bloating, nausea, vomiting, and weight gain

 - Sudden or severe headache, problems with vision, speech, or walking

 If you notice these less serious side effects, talk with your doctor:

-- Pain, swelling, or redness where the shot is given
+- Pain, swelling, itching, burning, redness, or a lump under your skin where the shot is given